godatadriven/godatadriven-blog/content/installing-cloudera-on-azure-2.md

 </span>

 ## Modifying the Cloudera template
-Although the deployment templates offers quite a number of features, in our use case there were some specific requirements, so we had to decide whether to use the template and modify it, or start from scratch by installing some Linux machines on Azure and configure the rest using a provisioning tool like Ansible.
+Although the deployment template offers quite a number of features, in our use case there were some specific requirements, so we had to decide whether to use the template and modify it, or start from scratch by installing some Linux machines on Azure and configure the rest using a provisioning tool like Ansible.
 First of all we had a close look at the requirements for the use case and the out-of-the-box features of the template.

 ## Requirements for the use case